 I first listened to “Hold On, We’re Going Home,” from Drake’s Nothing Was the Same (16-bit/44.1kHz FLAC, Cash Money), with the 100B-V12 combo, toggling back and forth between ARC enabled and disabled.
 No doubt about it, with ARC on the bass response seemed smoother, with a bit more definition and perhaps slightly more extension.
 My in-room measurements confirmed this.
 Using my calibrated UMIK-1 mike, I saw that the V12 was +2.2dB at 20Hz relative to 1kHz, and -6dB or so at 16Hz, with or without ARC; however, ARC definitely smoothed out some peaks, including a nasty one at 50Hz.
 Overall, with ARC engaged, the V12 generated full, articulate, well-defined, room-filling bass, with excellent slam and low-end extension.
 I was impressed with what I’d achieved using only a smartphone and two free apps.

 Comparing what I heard/felt when listening to “Hold On, We’re Going Home” with the V12 with ARC vs. my SB-4000 with built-in EQ, it was difficult to declare a winner -- remarkable, given that the SVS costs more than twice as much as the Paradigm.
-The V12’s reproduction of this track’s sustained low-frequency pulses may have been more satisfying -- fuller, with slightly more guttural presence -- than with the SVS.
+The V12’s reproduction of this track’s sustained low-frequency pulses was more satisfying -- fuller, with slightly more guttural presence -- than with the SVS.
 This effect might have been a result of the V12’s ported cabinet vs. the sealed design of the SB-4000.

 I next cued up some well-recorded, hard-hitting rock: “Like a Stone,” from Audioslave’s Audioslave (16/44.1 FLAC, Sony Legacy).
 With this recording I preferred the SB-4000, which reproduced the kick drum with a bit more control and slam -- the bass felt tighter.
 The V12 wasn’t far behind, but with the SVS the pressure waves I felt in my chest were slightly more intense, and felt a little “faster.”
 Again, was this the result of a ported vs. a sealed cabinet?